 Take another 7″ fold them in half to create the other side of the ribbon.
 Pinch the middle of the ribbon with your fingers.
 Wrap the remaining ribbon around the center and over your finger, to create a loop.
 At this point, your finger is caught inside the loop.
 Replace your finger with the tail of the ribbon and tighten the knot.

 Shape the sides of the bow and apply glue to the back side to attach it to the back of the angel decoration.

 Step Seven making the legs of the angel

 Cut 12″ of nylon rope or cord, fold it in half and mark it with a pin.
 Make a knot at each end of the cord.
 These knots represent the feet of the angel.

 Replace the pin with glue and attach the cord to the bottom of the fabric covered ball.
 Apply more glue if necessary.

-Finally cut a small string of pearls and attached them with the remains nylon thread and a bit of glue and you are ready to hang this super easy angel decoration.
+Finally cut a small string of pearls and attached them with the remaining nylon thread and a bit of glue and you are ready to hang this super easy angel decoration.